 The Institute on Aging faculty is composed of a multidisciplinary group of nationally and internationally recognized scholars.
 Substantive and theoretical perspectives are represented from such social science disciplines as psychology, sociology, political science, urban studies, economics, social work, speech communication, and public administration.

-Here is a sampling of some of the research currently happening at the Institute on Aging.
+Here is a sampling of some of the research currently happening at the Institute on Aging:

-They also study the effect of work-based training on direct care workers’ job satisfaction.
+- The effect of work-based training on direct care workers’ job satisfaction.
 (Cynthia Lopez, graduate student)

-In addition, IOA students show neighborhood-based social networks affect the quality of older persons’ lives.
+- How neighborhood-based social networks affect the quality of older persons’ lives.
 (Gretchen Luhr, doctoral student)

-They study how direct care workers use humor to improve the care of persons with dementia who reside in assisted living facilities.
+- How direct care workers use humor to improve the care of persons with dementia who reside in assisted living facilities.
 (Ann McQueen, doctoral student)

-And they study state policy responses to manufactured home closures in Oregon.
+- State policy responses to manufactured home closures in Oregon.
 Mobile homes are an important form of affordable housing for many older persons.
 (Andree Tremoulet, PhD)

 - "Challenges, Experiences, and Future Directions of Senior Centers Serving the Portland Metropolitan Area."(Dissertation, Melissa L. Cannon, Ph.D.)